 Where can you add this optimism in your life?
 Who needs it most?
 How can you give it this immediate spark?

-If an 11-year-old can change the world on a street corner, maybe you could change a little corner of your world, too.
+If an 11-year-old can change the world on a distracted and crowded street, maybe you could change a little corner of your world, too.

 Your tiniest actions can have a ripple effect.
 That ripple can grow to make a difference in your office, your family, and your world.
 Even the biggest movements start with one person.

-You don’t have to stand on a busy street, holding a handmade sign like Azalea did.
+You don’t have to stand on a busy street, holding a handmade sign like Asher did.
 But... maybe you could.

-Or stick a little note in your child’s lunchbox for them to discover tomorrow?
+- Or stuck a little note in your child’s lunchbox for them to discover tomorrow?

 Optimism doesn’t have to be fancy.
 It just has to be authentic.

-Give one person the experience of feeling awesome, just the way they are.
-But here’s the important part — you can’t leave off the second half of the message:
+Give one person the experience of feeling awesome.
+But here’s the really important part — you can’t leave off the second half of the message:

 You are awesome… just the way you are.